 Before beginning your project, we recommend you discuss your plans with the Town of Smithers Building Inspector who can confirm necessary permits and plans.
 Generally, you will need a permit if you wish to:

-- Alter, renovate, or adding onto existing buildings/structures, including interior plumbing.
+- Alter, renovate, or adding onto existing buildings/structures.

 - Excavate or construct a foundation.